 Implementation Strategy

-This document describes how the Turn compiler and runtime are built — from source text to bytecode execution.
+This document describes how the Turn compiler and runtime are built, detailing the journey from source text to bytecode execution.
 The implementation is written entirely in Rust and produces a single static binary with zero runtime dependencies.

 Architecture Pipeline